 PAT for current period ended 30 September 2018 increased by RM7.95 million or 88.6% is mainly attributable to newly acquired subsidiary, i.e. SMHB Engineering Sdn Bhd who contributed RM8.13 million in current period post acquisition apart from higher PAT contributed by existing subsidiary, HSS Engineering Sdn Bhd.
 However, this is compensated by higher interest expense by RM3.41 million mainly arising from the term loan of RM85 million to part finance the acquisition of SMHB Engineering Sdn Bhd and one-off expenses totalling RM2.58 million incurred for our multiple corporate exercises for the acquisition of SMHB Engineering Sdn Bhd which were completed in March 2018.

 The above unbilled order book will be billed progressively on average over the next two (2) to five (5) years.

-[c] Venturing into the provision of support services to the water and power generation sectors which are expected to continue receiving strong government support given their strategic importance to the country.
+- Venturing into the provision of support services to the power generation sector which is expected to receive strong government support.

-Barring any unforeseen circumstances, the Board of Directors of the Company is of the opinion that the prospects for the remaining period to the end of the financial year ending 31 December 2017 will remain favourable.
+Despite of the current business environment and barring any unforeseen circumstances, the Board of Directors of the Company is of the opinion that the prospects for the remaining period to the end of the financial year ending 31 December 2018 will remain challenging.